 Object storage makes it easy to start small and grow.
 In enterprise storage, a simple scaling model is golden.
 And scale-out storage is about as simple as it gets: you simply add another node to the cluster and that capacity gets folded into the available pool.

 While file systems have metadata, the information is limited and basic (date/time created, date/time updated, owner, etc.).
 Object storage allows users to customize and add as many metadata tags as they need to easily locate the object later.
 For example, an X-ray could have information about the patient’s age and height, the type of injury, etc.

 Early object storage systems did not prioritize performance, but that’s now changed.
 Now, object stores can provide high sequential throughput performance, which makes them great for streaming large files.
 Also, object helps eliminate networking limitations.
 Files can be streamed in parallel over multiple pipes, boosting usable bandwidth.

 - Flexible data protection options

-To safeguard against data loss, most storage options utilize fixed RAID groups (groups of hard drives joined together), sometimes in combination with data replication.
+To safeguard against data loss, most traditional storage options utilize fixed RAID groups (groups of hard drives joined together), sometimes in combination with data replication.
 The problem is, these solutions generally lead to one-size-fits-all data protection.
 You can not vary the protection level to suit different data types.

 Object storage employs a flexible tool called erasure coding that is similar to old-fashioned RAID in some ways, but is far more flexible.
 Data is striped across multiple drives or nodes as needed to achieve the needed protection for that data type.
 Between erasure coding and configurable replication, data protection is both more robust and more efficient.